Rakefire/causey.app/site/collections/_posts/2023-06-22-causey-and-costs.md

 ### The Lite tier is a great starting point for any organization’s strategic plan. &nbsp;

 * You’ll have access to the two-section plan format to draft, store, and track your plan.&nbsp;
-* You can also view your plan in other formats such as the timeline view and presentation view.
+* You can also view your plan in other formats, such as the timeline view and presentation view.
 * Select focus mode and view the sections that need your attention.
 * You can add up to four key metrics by linking data that corresponds with your plan.&nbsp;
 * Your tier allows 500 MB of space to store documents related to your plan.
-* Run any standard report including progress toward goals and metrics.
+* Run any standard report, including progress toward goals and metrics.
-* Access expert guidance in a variety of ways while using the software, including access to a strategic planning course, built-in help articles with plan suggestions, and email and chat-based support.&nbsp;
+* Access expert guidance in various ways while using the software, including access to a strategic planning course, built-in help articles with plan suggestions, and email and chat-based support.&nbsp;

 ### The Core tier is for organizations who want to advance their strategic planning process.